db47h/grog/README.md

 to the fps value.

 On Linux, more precisely Ubuntu 18.04, there are a few animation hiccups when NOT running in fullscreen mode.
 This is the same for all OpenGL applications.
+(I suspect the compositor to silently drop frames).
 Just run in fullscreen if you need smooth animations.

 ### Rationale